Table of Contents

 Using the Django Admin

-To use the Django Admin to change the Super User Password:
+To change the Super User password via Django Admin:

 Django Admin Change Password